SteamDatabase/FileDetectionRuleSets/README.md

 ## Tests

-If you have PHP installed locally, you can run the tests from the root directory by typing `php tests/Test.php` and `php tests/Test2Pass.php`
+If you have PHP installed locally, you can run the tests from the root directory by typing `php tests/Test.php`.

 ## Contributing